HOW WE HELP

 It takes a team!

-Of course, RIF Day couldn't happen without a dedicated network of volunteers.
+Of course, RIF of NOVA Days can't happen without a dedicated network of volunteers.
 School staff, parents, students, and members of the community assist RIF-trained volunteers on RIF Day to ensure a successful event.
 More than 2,000 volunteers help run RIF programs in Northern Virginia.
 With your help, we can sponsor more RIF Days and expand our reach in Northern Virginia as we promote a lifelong love of reading — one book at a time.

 Librarian, Woodley Hills Elementary School